puppetlabs-toy-chest/puppetlabs-azure/README.md

 **Required**

-The location where the storage account will be created.
+The location where the storage account is created.
 Location is read-only after the Storage Account has been created.

 Values: See the [Azure regions documentation](http://azure.microsoft.com/en-gb/regions/).